microsoft/pxt/common-docs/github/commit.md

 ## Review & revert

-It's good practice to **review** your **local** changes before commiting; just like you review your answer sheet before turning in a test.
+It's good practice to **review** your **local** changes before committing; just like you review your answer sheet before turning in a test.
 If you find some changes that are incorrect, you can decide to fix them right away, **revert** the entire file, or even just **commit** them so you can make any fixes later.

 ## See Also